Transport in Waterford: Cycling

-Waterford City Council are in the early stages of planning to have Cycle tracks in the city centre as part of the city centre green plan.
-There are other cycle tracks in the city but they are not in the main city centre.
-The new cycle lanes will be on Parnell Street, Manor Street, The Mall, and the South Quays.
-There will be a lane in each direction.

-In July 2010 Waterford City Council have started to put cycle lanes around the city.
-Currently there is a cycle lane in both directions on the Cork road.
-They start from Ballybeg and continue into the city centre.
-There are also lanes being put on the quays.
+As of 2010, Waterford City Council were in the early stages of planning for cycle tracks in the city centre.
+In July 2010, the council started to put cycle lanes around the city.
+A cycle lane in both directions on the Cork road starts from Ballybeg and continues into the city centre.
+As of 2010, lanes were also being put on the quays.

 The Waterford Greenway is Ireland's longest greenway, and connects the city with Mount Congreve, Kilmeaden, Kilmacthomas, and Dungarvan.

 Waterford Port

 Port of Waterford which was located adjacent to the city centre until 1992 was moved to Belview on the N29 on the north bank of the River Suir.
 The Port is the closest to mainland Europe from Ireland.
 Waterford Port is one of the busiest ports in Ireland.

 The port is important for tourism in Waterford.
 Cruise Ships dock in Dunmore East, Waterford Port and the quay in Waterford City Centre.
 In September 2008 a new 190-metre quay was built that cost €11 million.

 In 2017 the port of Waterford handled a gross tonnage of 2.5 million.

 The port hosted the Tall Ships race in 2005 and 2011.

 The closest passenger port is Rosslare Europort in County Wexford (72 km (45 miles) away by road), which has services to Fishguard, Pembroke Dock, Cherbourg, Roscoff and Le Havre.